-Citric acid is available in both powder and liquid form.
+Citric acid is available in both powder and liquid form and both are fine for cleaning.
 In order to avoid plastic waste, we recommend going the powder route.
-Citric acid powder is often packed in paper (and available in bulk), while its liquid form is mostly packed in plastic bottles.
+Citric acid powder is often packed in paper and available in bulk, while its liquid form is mostly packed in plastic bottles.

 Citric Acid Uses for Around the House

 When it comes to disinfecting and cleaning, citric acid is ideal because it can help to remove mold, bacteria, and mildew.
 It’s also great for cleaning soap scum, hard water stains, calcium deposits, lime, and rust.
 You’ll never need to buy plastic spray bottles filled with chemical descaling agents again!

 For a general, mild citric acid cleaner, mix one teaspoon of citric acid powder with one cup of water.
 For a stronger version, up it to 2½ teaspoons of citric acid powder to one cup of water.

 - Descale your kettle and coffee maker: Mix two tablespoons of citric acid with one liter of water and run the cycle.
 Run the machine a second time with plain water to ensure removing all the citric acid.
 Be careful not to heat the solution too much, sticking to cold or lukewarm water.
 If your coffee maker runs on the hotter side, do not clean it with citric acid — the powder may damage your appliance.